Skip to content

 Course Statement

-In this course students will engage with historical context in both Aotearoa, the Pacific and the wider world with a focus on events of the 20th Century.
 Central to the study of history this year is the acknowledgement of the role played by oral histories in shaping and sustaining histories, as well as the importance of place to the histories of peoples.
+Students will learn about the ways that people have responded to power and the way this has led to social cohesion and/or conflict.

-Students will learn about the ways that people have responded to power and the way this has lead to social cohesion and/or conflict.
-Students will develop research skills, the ability to construct an historical argument using evidence and ability tot explain a variety of perspectives.
+Students will develop research skills, the ability to construct an historical argument using evidence, and ability to explain a variety of perspectives.

 Learning Outcomes

-• Engage with historical sources and recognise that histories are constructed and contested.
+• Engage with historical sources and recognise that histories are constructed and contested

-• Acknowledge the role oral histories play in understanding key historical events.
+• Acknowledge the role oral histories play in understanding key historical events

-• Explain a variety of perspectives on historical events, places and people.
+• Explain a variety of perspectives on historical events, places, and people

-• Explore responses to power and how this has led to social cohesion and/or conflict.
+• Explore responses to power and how this has led to social cohesion and/or conflict

-• Describe how significant places can be preserved and remembered.
+• Describe how significant places can be preserved and remembered

 Assessment